How To Do Payroll Yourself: A Guide for Self-Care Businesses

 Pros

 Saving money is one of the biggest perks of managing financial activities yourself.
 Hiring an accountant or other service can be costly, and you know as well as we do that every dollar counts when you're operating a small spa or salon.
-Process payroll yourself means you can take the funds you'd spend on a payroll service and direct them toward essential expenses, like new equipment or ad space.
+Managing your own payroll system means you can take the funds you'd spend on a professional payroll service and direct them toward essential expenses, like new equipment or ad space.

 Self-payroll services give you complete control of staff payments.
 You monitor every step of the process to ensure everything is accurate and stays on track.
 If something goes wrong, you’re the first to know, and you don’t have to wait for someone at a help desk to jump on the scene.